folio-org/folio-custom-fields/README.md

    ~~~~
   The permission name inside of the `permissionsRequired` section can be modified to represent the module purpose.
   See [mod-users](https://github.com/folio-org/mod-users/pull/136/files) as an example of `folio-custom-fields` integration.

+## RecordService

+The [`RecordService`](src/main/java/org/folio/service/RecordService.java) is responsible for updating entities when
+custom fields are updated.
+This means that whenever a custom field is modified, the `RecordService` ensures that these
+changes are reflected in the corresponding entities.
+Additionally, the `RecordService` provides statistics on how
+many entities are using a particular custom field or option.

+Two different implementations of the `RecordService` interface are available:

+By default the [`NoOpRecordService`](src/main/java/org/folio/service/NoOpRecordService.java) is used.
+This is a basic
+implementation of the `RecordService` that does not update any entities and returns statistics with zero counts.

+The [`RecordServiceImpl`](src/main/java/org/folio/service/RecordServiceImpl.java) implementation does update
+entities and returns statistics based on the actual usage of custom fields or their options.
+It can be configured to
+support multiple tables for each `entityType`.

+To use the `RecordServiceImpl`, follow these steps:

+1. Implement the `RecordServiceFactory` interface to return a new instance of the
+   `RecordServiceImpl` implementation with the specified entity types and tables.
+The map takes
+   entity types as key and the corresponding table name as value.

+    ```java
+    package org.folio.services.record;

+    import io.vertx.core.Vertx;
+    import java.util.Map;
+    import org.folio.service.RecordService;
+    import org.folio.service.RecordServiceImpl;
+    import org.folio.service.spi.RecordServiceFactory;

+    public class RecordServiceFactoryImpl implements RecordServiceFactory {

+      @Override
+      public RecordService create(Vertx vertx) {
+        return RecordServiceImpl.createForSingleTable(
+          vertx, Map.of("po_line", "po_line", "purchase_order", "purchase_order"));
+      }
+    }
+    ```

+2. Make the implementation available by updating the `META-INF/services/org.folio.service.
+   RecordServiceFactory` file to contain the fully qualified name of the implementation class

+    ```
+    org.folio.services.record.RecordServiceFactoryImpl
+    ```

+If neither of the above implementations are suitable, the steps above can also be followed to use a
+different implementation.

 ## Issue tracker

 See project [FCFIELDS](https://issues.folio.org/browse/FCFIELDS)